How To Spend 3 Days In Dubrovnik: A Perfect Dubrovnik Itinerary!

 Is Dubrovnik worth visiting?

 Yes absolutely!
 Dubrovnik is worth visiting, especially for first-time visitors to Croatia.
-Dubrovnik combines dramatic coastal scenery, beautifully preserved history, and an atmosphere that’s hard to beat anywhere in Europe, your Dubrovnik itinerary (shown above) reflects all of this!
+Dubrovnik combines dramatic coastal scenery, beautifully preserved history, and an atmosphere that’s hard to beat anywhere in Europe, as this Dubrovnik itinerary shows!

 Can you spend a week in Dubrovnik?